 Q: Can I download and install an older version of Android on my phone?

 A: Yes, you can!
 Some people use older versions of Android on their devices.
-These versions are generally not supported by your carrier, but you can find older Android ROMs online that you can download and install yourself.
-Some of these versions may even work better with certain apps, so you should try them out.
+Your carrier generally does not support these versions, but you can find older Android ROMs online that you can download and install yourself.
+Some versions may work better with certain apps, so try them out.
 You will need to back up your important data before doing this.
-To learn more about backuping your data, visit our website at www.getandroidbackup.com/.
+To learn more about backup your data, visit our website at www.getandroidbackup.com/.

 Q: How long does it take to root a phone?